SUwonglab/PECA/comparative_regulatory_analysis.md

 Sample6  0  0  68
 ```
 ### Without bam file (useful for sc-multiome)
 For some study, like single cell multiome, generating bam file is not convinient.
 In this case, we can use predefined peaks and openness to run the model.
 For each cluster, we can use the aggregated RNA-seq and ATAC-seq over cells from the same individual to generate pseudobulk gene expression and chromatin accessibility for each individual and run PECA.
+High resolution peaks (i.e. seperate peak-calling by MACS2 for each cluster) is helpful for regulatory network analysis compared to the default broad peaks from celluranger.
+Peak calling for each cluster after clustering is recomended (for detail, please see scREG package: https://github.com/Durenlab/RegNMF).
 ```
 sh PECA_multi.sh /full/path/to/All_sample_name.txt hg19 \
                                   --peak_file /full/path/to/peak.bed \